 These are some of the new laws causing the most concern across England and Wales.

-Police could shut down peaceful protests if deemed too disruptive
+The Police, Crime, Sentencing and Courts Bill could allow police to shut down peaceful protests if deemed too disruptive

 The bill would allow police to crackdown on protesters if their actions cause “serious annoyance” to the surrounding community, organisations and businesses.
 This is just one element of the new policing bill which critics have said is too vague, allowing the government to interpret it differently on a case-by- case basis.
 The new legislation also makes it easier to convict people for flouting the conditions placed on a protest.